Habbernathy History, Family Crest & Coats of Arms

 Prior to the invention of the printing press in the last hundred years, documents were basically unique.
 Names were written according to sound, and often appeared differently each time they were recorded.
 Spelling variations of the name Habbernathy include Abernethy, Anernethie, Abernathy, Abernathie, Albirnyth, Abirnethie, Abernettie and many more.

 Early Notables of the Habbernathy family (pre 1700)

-More information is included under the topic Early Habbernathy Notables in all our PDF Extended History products and printed products wherever possible.
+Another 53 words (4 lines of text) are included under the topic Early Habbernathy Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Habbernathy family to Ireland